Mash and Mallow

 For classic American whiskeys like bourbon and rye, you can’t go wrong with a traditional rocks glass.
 It’s sturdy, feels good in your hand, and is versatile enough for sipping neat or mixing up a simple cocktail.
 While some experts might point you toward more specialized glassware, the truth is that the best whiskey glasses are the ones you enjoy using.
 A simple, heavy-bottomed tumbler is the workhorse of the whiskey world for a reason.
 It’s straightforward, unpretentious, and perfect for enjoying the bold, rich flavors of bourbon and the spicy notes of rye without any fuss.

-What to Use for Scotch and World Whiskeys
+The Right Glass for Scotch and World Whiskeys

 If you’re exploring the complex world of single malt Scotch or other nuanced world whiskeys, you might want a glass designed for serious tasting.
 This is where the Glencairn glass comes in.
 Its unique tulip shape, with a wide bowl that tapers to a narrow rim, is specifically designed to capture and concentrate aromas.
 As you sip, the shape directs those delicate scents toward your nose, allowing you to pick up on subtle notes you might otherwise miss.
 It’s the preferred glass for distilleries and serious enthusiasts who want to analyze every layer of their drink.